 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 Proton Pass is another solid security product from a brand we regularly recommend to our readers.
-We found it easy to use, aesthetically pleasing, with broad compatibility and functionality.
+We found it intuitive and aesthetically pleasing, with broad compatibility and functionality.

 Proton Pass works best when you use the paid plan, but the free plan also has its merits.
-We liked the unlimited password storage feature of the free plan, but felt that upgrading was necessary so we could enable two-factor authentication (2FA) and password sharing.
-We also wanted to be able to save our personal information for filling out online forms.
-The only thing we wished for was a digital legacy feature, which most premium password managers include.
-We hope Proton Pass will include this feature in the near future.
+We liked the unlimited password storage feature of the free plan, but felt that upgrading was necessary so we could enable two-factor authentication and password sharing.

 There are several plan options as well as other features you may want to consider.
 Keep reading to find out all the details about this password manager, including what we thought it did well and what could be improved.